 Parking is available at trailheads at both ends of the Lafayette-Moraga Regional Trail.
-In the north, park at the Olympic Boulevard Staging Area at the intersection of Pleasant Hill Road and Olympic Boulevard in Lafayette.
-In the south, park at the Valle Vista Staging Area on Canyon Road at the southern edge of Moraga.
+At the northern end, park at the Olympic Boulevard Staging Area at the intersection of Pleasant Hill Road and Olympic Boulevard in Lafayette.
+At the southern end, park at the Valle Vista Staging Area on Canyon Road at the southern edge of Moraga.

 If you're a fan of dedicated bike paths, and in the area, don't miss the opportunity to ride Lafayette-Moraga.
 Almost the entirety of the path is along a shaded corridor, gently curving back and forth, beautiful homes visible in wooded settings, quirky sections (e.g. a brief segment with many dozens of miniature bird houses hanging from trees), St. Mary's of Moraga's beautiful campus visible at one point.